kierenevans/kubernetes-experiments/nginx-ingress/rollout-steps.md

 base64 star.foo.continuouspipe.net.crt
 ```

-Update the vlaues in `nginx-ingress/ingress-controller/nginx-ingress-controller-wildcard-ssl-certificate.sslcert.yml` with the base64 key and certificate values.
+Update the values in `nginx-ingress/ingress-controller/nginx-ingress-controller-wildcard-ssl-certificate.sslcert.yml` with the base64 key and certificate values.

 ## Deploy the ingress controller